ragusa/opensn/tools/users/xs/MGXS_README.md

-# Multigroup Cross-section Generation Using OpenMC
+# Multigroup Cross-Section Generation Using OpenMC

 We provide a few Jupyter notebooks showcasing the generation of multigroup cross-section (MGXS) libraries using [OpenMC](https://docs.openmc.org/en/stable/index.html).